jfoote/vulture/README.md

 - exploitability
     - remotely exploitable
+        - reasonining:
+            1. "is this remotely exploitable" becomes..
+            2. "was this bug triggered by handling input that is considered untrusted" and/or
+            3. "does this program handle untrusted input"
         - handles untrusted input
+            - takes file param +1
+            - handles mime types +1 for each
+            - is default handler +1
+            - is default handler and is installed by default +5
             - recv/ libc::open/libc::open64 in crashing backtrace
-        - " / " / " in any backtrace
+            - recv/open in any backtrace

 - reproducibility
     - input file is attached to bug tracker